asreview/synergy-dataset/README.md

 # Systematic Review Datasets

-This repository shows an overview of labeled datasets on Systematic Reviews.
-The datasets are open datasets.
-The labeled data can be used for text mining and machine learning purposes.
+This repository provides an overview of labeled datasets used for Systematic Reviews.
+The datasets are available under a licence and can be used for text mining and machine learning purposes.
 This repository contains scripts to collect, preprocess and clean the systematic review datasets.

 If you would like to help improve ASReview, please share your dataset with us!

-Using your dataset about which records you have included and excluded for your systematic review, we can do research, such as simulation studies, to improve our software.
+Using your dataset we can do research, such as simulation studies, to improve our software.
 This will benefit everyone who wants to use the software.
 If you’re interested in our research to improve the software, you can find a short report on previous simulation studies [here][1].

 If you are willing to contribute to ASReview by making your dataset available, please make a Pull Request and add the information like in the table below.

 ## Datasets